 The DATCP is required to prepare an AIS when the actual or potential exercise of eminent domain powers involves an acquisition of interest in more than 5 acres of land from any farm operation.
-The term farm operation includes all owned and rented parcels of land; buildings and equipment; livestock; and personnel used by an individual, partnership, or corporation under single management to produce agricultural commodities.
+The term farm operation includes all owned and rented parcels of land, buildings, equipment, livestock, and personnel used by an individual, partnership, or corporation under single management to produce agricultural commodities.
 The DATCP may choose to prepare an AIS if an acquisition of 5 or fewer acres will have a significant impact on a farm operation.
 Significant impacts could include the acquisition of buildings, the acquisition of land used to grow high-value crops, or the severance of land.
-The proposing agency may not negotiate with or make a jurisdictional offer to a landowner until 30 days after the AIS is published.
+WisDOT may not negotiate with or make a jurisdictional offer to a landowner until 30 days after the AIS is published.